ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 to provide the user with an accurate answer and decreasing the overall value of the specimens and their associated data.

+Specimens should be linked to their geographical origin.
+Do NOT use geography as a reference.
+A specimen with specific locality "20 miles west of Monterey, CA" should be linked to Pacific Ocean, not California.

 1. Geography is not a replacement for Agents.
 Use accession roles, projects, etc., to *e.g.*, recognize contributions from the National Park Service.